 - Enhanced understanding of reasons to pursue Sustainable Value

 - Increased knowledge of both more advanced operational as well as behavioral and design improvements

 - A broader willingness to engage in a bit of trial and error to find and the best opportunities and process improvements

 - The trust to drive the entire new way of looking at the potential in our organizations and the people within them

 The pathway to identifying and benefitting from Sustainable Value opportunities is aided by the use of tools — some are simple and some more complicated.
 One simple tool developed for this purpose is a Sustainable Value Journey Map.
 Maps not only tell us where we are but also help us see where we are going and how to get there.
 Even if most of us use GPS these days to navigate, being able to understand and read a map still has utility in the world of Sustainable Value.

 A Journey Map makes apparent the typical stages and steps that an individual or an organization must navigate into, through, and beyond to gain a positive result.
 Ideally, it points out or at least alludes to (perhaps by example) the forces and conditions that can enhance or challenge the desired outcomes.
 It includes ideas for specific actions to build momentum and can also be purposefully designed to help the map user to identify their own most important steps that will align with strategy that works in their particular organizational culture.
 A map can identify stakeholders, such as partners, employees, customers, and management, who need to be a part of the journey in order for it to succeed, and lastly a map defines the desired destination.

-At REV, we use a detailed visual Sustainable Value Journey Map as one of the tools in our Business Sustainability Workshop to help guide business leaders in identifying less apparent sustainability opportunities and developing their sustainability story in order to engage other members of the organization.
+At REV, we use a detailed visual Sustainable Value Journey Map as one of the tools in our Sustainability Engagement Programs to help guide business leaders in identifying less apparent sustainability opportunities and developing their sustainability story in order to engage other members of the organization.